elexon-data/Market-Facilitator/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/System Use Case Catalogue/readme.md

 - **GICM** – Grid Interaction & Constraints Module
 - **API Layer** – Federated data access layer for authorised consumers
-- **Reporting Layer** – Common reporting interface drawing from all modules Currently Considered Out-of-scope modules:
+- **Reporting Layer** – Common reporting interface drawing from all modules
-- 🔶 PSQM = Product & Service Qualification Management
-- 🔶 GICM = Grid Integration & Constraint Management

-In summary, depending on the outcomes from Elexon's Industry Design Workshops, FMAR could support a modular architecture for:
-1) **Organisation and User Onboarding and Maintenance**: A streamlined, secure process for organisations and user identitities to register with and manage their details on the FMAR Hub.
-2) **Asset Registration and Maintenance**: Collecting asset data at the point of market entry, and potentially at the point of installation (subject to DESNZ Asset Visibility policy).
-3) **(Market) Unit Registration and Maintenance**: Defining and managing the aggregations of assets that participate in markets.
-4) **Product and Qualification Management**: Managing a central product catalogue and the qualification status of Market Units against those products.
-5) **Wider System Functions and Integrations**: Including the provision of accessible data products using the Data Sharing Infrastructure (DSI).